arguslab/jawa-compiler/README.md

 To contribute to the jawa-compiler, please send us a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository!

-For more information on building and developing Amandroid, please also check out our [guidelines for contributing](CONTRIBUTING.md).
+For more information on building and developing jawa-compiler, please also check out our [guidelines for contributing](CONTRIBUTING.md).
 People who provided excellent ideas are listed in [contributor](CONTRIBUTOR.md).